janiksudo/PDS_Project/README.md

 Options:
   -t, --resolution <temporal resolution>
-                                  The temporal resolution used for resampling
-                                  the data in combination with demand
+                                  The temporal resolution in hours used for resampling the data in combination with demand
                                   prediction.
+(1, 6, 12 or 24)
 ```

 ### Prediction: